idekerlab/cx-service-client/README.md

 # Simple Client for CX Services

 ## Introduction
 This is an simple Cytoscape App to call
 Simple client for CX-based services

 ## How to Build
+This app is not ready for the App Store, and you need to build it by yourself.
 To build this Cytoscape app, you need the following:

 - Latest version of JDK 8 (Oracle's one is recommended)
 - Apache Maven 3